memgraph/docs/docs/reference-guide/security.md

 viewing or manipulating nodes with certain labels and relationships of certain types.

-Label-based permissions are divided into 3 hierarchical parts or levels:
+Label-based permissions are divided into 4 hierarchical parts or levels:
+- `NOTHING` - denies user visibility and manipulation over nodes and relationships
-- `READ` - grants the user visibility over a node or a relationship
+- `READ` - grants the user visibility over nodes and relationships
-- `UPDATE` - grants the user visibility and the ability to edit a node or a relationship
+- `UPDATE` - grants the user visibility and the ability to edit nodes and relationships
 - `CREATE_DELETE` - grants the user visibility, editing, creation, and deletion of a node or a relationship